Cubs vs. Tigers Player Props Betting Odds

 Carpenter Stats

-- Carpenter has picked up at least one hit in three straight games.
-In his last five games he is batting .300 with a double, three home runs, a walk and six RBI.
+- Carpenter has picked up at least one hit in four straight games.
+During his last five outings he is batting .333 with a double, three home runs, three walks and seven RBI.

 Carpenter Recent Games